Fergus McCreadie

 Fergus McCreadie (born 12 July 1997) is a Scottish jazz pianist and composer.
 His style revolves around a fusion of contemporary jazz with Scottish folk music.
-He has released four albums as leader of a piano trio and two EPs to date.
+He has released five albums to date as leader of a piano trio.
 His third album, Forest Floor, was shortlisted for the 2022 Mercury Prize, and won the Scottish Album of the Year Award and the Scottish Jazz Award for Best Album.
+He has also released three EPs, including one which was part of the soundtrack for the 2025 film Highest 2 Lowest.

 Early life

 Fergus McCreadie was born 12 July 1997 in Jamestown, Easter Ross, Scotland, and grew up in Dollar, Clackmannanshire.
 McCreadie's first experience playing music was on the bagpipes, though he concedes he "was not good at that at all."
 He saw a jazz piano performance around age 12, and said it "changed my life.
 It looked so fun, so free and so creative in the way that everyone interacted with each other."
 McCreadie's parents paid £20 for a broken-down piano; however, he mostly practiced with a Yamaha electric piano through headphones in his bedroom after noise complaints from a neighbor.

 McCreadie attended Dollar Academy as a teen, then studied jazz at the Royal Conservatoire of Scotland under Tommy Smith, where he also played in Smith's Youth Jazz Orchestra.
 At the conservatoire, he met bassist David Bowden and drummer Stephen Henderson, the other two players in McCreadie's trio.
 He graduated from the conservatoire in 2018.